Canon T5 vs Leica Q Typ 116

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T5 and Leica Q (Typ 116) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Q Typ 116 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T5 does not offer wifi capability.
+In contrast, the T5 does not provide wifi capability.

 Both the T5 and the Q Typ 116 have been discontinued, but can regularly be found used on eBay.
 The T5 was replaced by the Canon T6, while the Q Typ 116 was followed by the Leica Q2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.